Canonical Portfolios: Optimal Asset and Signal Combination: Setting the Stage

-Let $r_{t,i}$ be the return for a risky asset $i$ sampled at trading date $t$, stacked into a vector $r_{t}:= (r_{t,1}, \ldots, r_{t,N})'$.
-Also, let $x_{t,i}$ be an $M$-dimensional vector return-predictive signal at date $t$ for asset $i$, stacked into a vector $x_t:= (x_{t,1}, \ldots, x_{t,N})'$.
+Let $r_{t,i}$ be the return for a risky asset $i$ sampled at trading date $t$, stacked into a vector $r_{t}\coloneqq (r_{t,1}, \ldots, r_{t,N})'$.
+Also, let $x_{t,i}$ be an $M$-dimensional vector return-predictive signal at date $t$ for asset $i$, stacked into a vector $x_t\coloneqq (x_{t,1}, \ldots, x_{t,N})'$.
 This means every asset is accompanied by at least one signal and so $M$ is necessarily a positive integer.
 For example, if there are two signals for one asset, then $M=2$.
 The signals are understood to proxy the future expected returns conditional on the investor's information set at time $t$.
-We shall assume that both the asset returns and the signals exhibit stationarity and ergodicity.